wix/cli-app-templates/site-popup/README.md

 This Wix CLI template demonstrates how to add a site popup with an [embedded script](https://dev.wix.com/docs/build-apps/developer-tools/cli/wix-cli-for-apps/extensions/embedded-scripts#before-you-begin).
 The app creates a dashboard page where site admins can customize the popup’s characteristics, such as the displayed image, text, and when it is active (always or during certain dates).
 This is an excellent starting point for building apps that use embedded scripts to add customizable features to a site.

-The template also demonstrates the basic functionality of the React SDK, the Dashboard React SDK, and the Wix Design System.
+The template also demonstrates the basic functionality of the Wix Design System.

 ## About Wix app templates